FriChaFri/Robotics-ME474-Project-1/Final Report/Friley_Hottes_Project1.md

 ,
 {}^2V_2^0 = \left[\begin{matrix}0.178\\0.0\\-0.78\\-0.975\\2.0\\-0.223\end{matrix}\right]
 $$
-It should be noted that the spatial twist found in both frames was derived by doing an ad-joint transformation on the body twist.
+It should be noted that the spatial twist found in both frames was derived by doing an ad-joint transformation on the body twist found via mujoco simulation.

 ${}^AV_B = \text{Ad}_{^{A}T_B} {}^BV_B$

 As can be seen, the calculated and simulated twist matrixes are the same, verifying our calculations.
-There is a slight difference in the x component of the linear velocities in the spatial of 0.001, however this difference can be attributed to rounding and floating point calculation error.
+There is a slight difference in the x component of the linear velocities in the spatial of 0.001, however this difference can be attributed to the RK4 integrator.

 #### Verifying Question 2 Part C and D
 We were given the following twists and asked to find the joint rates.